latexstudio/awesome-cookbook/README.md

     \step Wait for about 10min and your tea is ready to drink!
 \end{preparation}
 ```
-for more information about the usage and all available options we refer to the [examples](#examples).
+for more information about the usage and all available options we refer to the [examples](#examples), the file [rumaki.tex](https://github.com/Nooby4Ever/awesome-cookbook/blob/master/examples/recipes/Starters/rumaki.tex) is annotated and can be seen as the documentation.

 #### \autoGenerate